cloudera-labs/hms-mirror/metadata.md

 Strategies are the varies techniques used to migrate hive schemas.

 ##### DIRECT
-This will extract a copy of the METADATA from the _source_ cluster, make any adjustments required for compatability, and replay the DDL on the _target_ cluster.
+This will extract a copy of the METADATA from the _LOWER_ cluster, make any adjustments required for compatibility, and replay the DDL on the _UPPER_ cluster.

-- For Legacy Managed tables the `external.table.purge` flag is NOT set because the target cluster is NOT the owner of the data.
+See [ownership](#ownership) for managed data.

 ##### EXPORT_IMPORT
 This will create a transition temp table in the lower cluster based on the source table, but with no data in it.
 Then use hive EXPORT/IMPORT processes to recreate the table in the _target_ cluster.
 Once created there, it will adjust the location to look at the data in the _source_ cluster.

-- For Legacy Managed tables the `external.table.purge` flag is NOT set because the target cluster is NOT the owner of the data.
+See [ownership](#ownership) for managed data.

 ##### SCHEMA_EXTRACT
 WIP